This country-specific Q&A provides an overview to employment and labour law in Canada.

 In a share transaction, there is no change in the identity of the employer for employment law purposes and thus the status of all employees, whether union or non-union, remains the same.
-If the seller terminates employees prior to the sale of a business, the regular rules relating to termination without cause would apply and the seller would be responsible for the costs.
+If the seller terminates employees prior to the sale of a business, the regular rules relating to termination would apply and the seller would be responsible for the costs.
 Likewise, if the buyer terminates employees following the sale of a business, it would be responsible for the termination costs.

 In an asset transaction, there is a change in the identity of the employer.
 Therefore, for non-unionised employees, an offer of employment is required in most jurisdictions in order for employment to be continued.
 If such offers are accepted and the employees commence working for the buyer post-closing, then their employment is deemed continuous under applicable employment standards legislation.
 If employees refuse offers of employment with the buyer and are then terminated by the seller, the seller is responsible for statutory termination costs.
-The employees’ common law entitlement to reasonable notice, however, is likely effectively lost because of their failure to mitigate their losses by accepting employment with the buyer, provided that the buyer offers employment on substantially similar terms as the employee enjoyed with the seller.
+The employees’ common law entitlement to reasonable notice, however, may be effectively lost because of their failure to mitigate their losses by accepting employment with the buyer, provided that the buyer offers employment on substantially similar terms as the employee enjoyed with the seller.
 Hence, the form and content of the buyer’s offer of employment is often described in the agreement of purchase and sale between the buyer and seller.
 Special considerations apply to employees who have contractual termination entitlements, because Canadian common law courts have held that contractual termination provisions are generally not subject to mitigation, subject of course to the wording of the contract.

-In Québec, the Civil Code of Québec deems employment contracts to be binding on the purchaser of a business, regardless of whether the transaction is structured as an asset or share sale. .
-Therefore, a buyer may be liable for the termination costs if it fails to continue the employment of all employees, regardless of the structure of the transaction.
+In Québec, the Civil Code of Québec deems employment contracts to be binding on the purchaser of a business, regardless of whether the transaction is structured as an asset or share sale.

 What, if any, is the minimum notice period to terminate employment?